Links on Android Authority may earn us a commission. Learn more.

 - Biohackers and those interested in experimenting with techniques such as the Wim Hof method

-SpO2 can be a useful indicator of sleep apnea.
+SpO2 monitoring can also be a useful indicator of sleep apnea.
 Sleep apnea is a condition that causes a person to wake up intermittently in the night due to difficulty breathing.
-This can occur due to physical blockages that hamper breathing (obstructive apnea) or interference in the signals sent by the brain telling the body to breath (central apnea).
+This can occur due to physical blockages that hamper breathing (obstructive apnea) or interference in the signals sent by the brain telling the body to breathe (central apnea).
 The individual wakes up in the night to gasp for air but often isn’t consciously aware that this is happening.
-The result is that such people often wake up feeling extremely unrested and tired, and may even be dangerous behind a wheel; but they often have no idea what’s causing the problem.
+The result is that such people often wake up feeling extremely unrested and tired, and may even be dangerous behind a wheel.

-A device that measures SpO2 as well as movement during sleep can potentially alert them to this problem and allow them to take action.
-Of course, your SpO2-capable wearable needs to be able to track blood oxygen levels at night.
-Some of today’s wearables only allow for spot checks throughout the day, while others run at night.
+A device that measures SpO2, as well as movement during sleep, can potentially alert an individual to possible symptoms of sleep apnea.
+Of course, your SpO2-capable wearable needs to be able to track blood oxygen levels while you sleep.
+Some of today’s wearables only allow for spot checks throughout the day, while others run automatically overnight.
 Usually, SpO2 monitoring throughout the night significantly decreases the wearable’s battery life.

 SpO2 and COVID-19

-When training at altitude, it is more difficult for us to extract the proper amount of oxygen from the air.
-Oxygen levels at sea-level are typically around 21%, but this can drop to 15% at altitudes of over 3000m.
+When training at altitude, it is more difficult for us to extract a proper amount of oxygen from the air.
+Oxygen levels at sea level are typically around 21% but can drop to 15% at altitudes of over 3,000m.

 Training at altitude can force useful adaptations in an athlete, helping them to utilize oxygen even more efficiently.
 After a few weeks, the body will begin producing more red blood cells, for example.
 Within days, different adaptations can alter the way those red blood cells hold onto oxygen.
-Until these changes occur, the athlete will find they feel sluggish as less oxygen is delivered to the muscles.
-Thus, an SpO2 sensor can help that individual train safely and see the benefits of that training.
+Until these changes occur, an athlete may find they feel sluggish as less oxygen is delivered to the muscles.
+Thus, an SpO2 sensor can help individuals train safely and see the benefits of altitude training.

 Biohackers use a variety of breathing techniques to alter their physiology.
-The Wim Hof technique is perhaps the best known of these and has rapidly grown in popularity owing to claims that it can strengthen the immune system, increase energy levels, and more.
-Wim himself is an eccentric and charismatic individual who is known for incredible feats; such as running up Mount Everest in his underpants.
+The Wim Hof technique is perhaps the best known of these and some claim it can strengthen the immune system, increase energy levels, and more.
+Wim himself is an eccentric and charismatic individual who is known for feats such as running up Mount Everest in his underpants.

 So, that’s how SpO2 works and what you can do with it.
 For most of us, it’s a useful feature for monitoring sleep and perhaps getting just a little insight into the way our body handles training.
 For those interested in hacking their physiology or training at altitude, it may have a few other benefits.